jmankoff/interaction/assignments/colorpicker.md

 The application layer of this problem should recieve information about the latest color selected by the color picker only through the listener you create.
 This means you are **prohibited** from leveraging a publicly accessibly field/function on the color picker to observe its state when necessary.

+The application layer should set the default color of `colorPicker` using `ColorPickerActivity#setStartingColor`, we provide this default as `ColorPicker.DEFAULT_VALUE` (it's red).
+It is also neccessary that `ColorPickerActivity#setStartingColor` triggers `onColorSelected`.

 ## Save Application Model using Bundle

-Please save application model in savedInstanceState bundle.
+Please save application model in `onSaveInstanceState` bundle.
 When user goes off to some other app, Android kills our Activity.
 We need to get the saved state back.

 We want to manage the state at the application level (`MainActivity.java`) versus at the interactor level, this means you will need to find a way to set the state of the color picker from its parent.

+Notice from the documentation that `onRestoreInstanceState` is called after `onCreate` if a bundle exists, we want you to handle the bundle in `ColorPickerActivity#setStartingColor` so you should not implement `onRestoreInstanceState`.

 <span style="color:red">We will kill the activity to test if the state is saved.
 Use adb to test killing it or in developer options set Apps -> Don't keep activity.</span>